 This tool should be relatively straightforward to use.
 Just click around and play with it.

 The map has a few different options for display:

 - Hide Circles – just shows the county map

 - Show population circles – where the area of the circle matches the relative population of the county itself.
 More populated counties will grow larger while less populated counties will shrink.
-The counties are colored red or blue depending on whether Trump or Clinton won more votes in that county.
+The counties are colored red or blue depending on whether Trump or Biden or Clinton won more votes in that county.

 - Selecting the No County Overlap checkbox will spread out all of the circles so you can see them all.
 The total displayed area of the county circles is the same in either land and population view, though if the circles are overlapping, you may see less total colors.

 - Selecting the Color by Margin checkbox will color the each county circle by the amount that a candidate won the county.
 If the vote margin is small, the county will be colored light blue or red, whereas if a county strongly favors one candidate, it will be colored darker red or blue.

 This was my second attempt at using d3 to generate visualizations.
 I typically use leaflet to do web-based mapping but I wanted the power of d3 which has functions for the circles to prevent overlapping.
 This map was inspired by Karim Douieb’s cool visualization of 2016 election results.
 I modified it in a number of different ways to try to make it more interactive and useful.

 This visualization does not actually simulate the collisions between the circles on your browser.
 It is a bit computationally taxing and causes my computer fan to turn on after awhile.
 So instead I ran the simulation on my computer and recorded the coordinates for where each circle ended up for each category.
 Then your browser is simply using d3 transitions to shift positions and sizes of the circles between each of the maps, which is simpler, though with 3142 counties, it can still tax the computer occasionally.